Tasks in REST 3.0: Overview of Methods

 -

 creatorId— the Creator of the task.
-Specify it when creating the task.
-To get information about the Creator, request the object fields via"select": ["creator.name", "creator.email"]. -
+Specify this when creating the task.
+To get information about the Creator, request the object's fields via"select": ["creator.name", "creator.email"]. -

 responsibleId— the responsible person for the task.
 This is a required field when creating the task.
-You can retrieve data about the responsible person through:"select": ["responsible.name", "responsible.email"]. -
+You can obtain data about the responsible person through:"select": ["responsible.name", "responsible.email"]. -

 accomplices— Participants.
-They are passed as an array of identifiers when creating or updating the task.
+These are passed as an array of identifiers when creating or updating the task.
 To get information about them:"select": ["accomplices.name", "accomplices.email"]. -

 auditors— observers.
-They are passed as an array of identifiers when creating or updating the task.
-Request data through:"select": ["auditors.name", "auditors.email"]. -
+These are passed as an array of identifiers when creating or updating the task.
+Request data via:"select": ["auditors.name", "auditors.email"]. -

 changedById— the identifier of the user who last modified the task.
 Retrieve data:"select": ["changedBy.name", "changedBy.email"]. -